Fabstir/fabstir-llm-sdk/docs/compute-contracts-reference/SESSION_JOBS.md

 ## Economic Benefits

 ### For Users
-- 90% reduction in transaction fees
+- Up to 90% reduction in transaction fees
 - No interruptions during conversation
 - Pay only for tokens actually used
 - Automatic refunds for unused deposits